 were widely promoted for preventing a variety of diseases, including cancer and heart disease.
 Unfortunately, this hope has largely floundered as the results of large, reliable studies have come in.
 During this period, oral glutathione became popular as an additional antioxidant supplement but glutathione is not absorbed when taken by mouth, so such supplements are almost certainly useless.
 It may be possible, however, to raise glutathione levels in the body by taking other supplements, such as

 .
 Whether doing so would offer any health benefits remains unclear.

 There is no dietary requirement for glutathione.
 The body makes it from scratch, utilizing vitamins and common amino acids found in food.

-A typical recommended dose of oral glutathione is 50 mg twice daily.
-However, as noted above, when glutathione is taken by mouth it is destroyed.
+A typical recommended dose of oral glutathione is ranges from 50 mg (and higher) per day.
+As a general rule, glutathione taken by mouth is destroyed.